Understanding Datarade Pricing

 • You need buying signals, not raw datasets requiring off-platform negotiation

-• Your go-to-market team needs a single intelligence platform, not a directory of data vendors
+• Your go-to-market team needs a single intelligence platform, not a directory of data suppliers to manage separately

 In this case, you should consider ZoomInfo: an AI GTM platform that combines a large B2B dataset with AI-powered intelligence, delivering 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails through native sales and marketing tools or any third-party application via API and MCP.